 (You can analyze the content gap by device and location too, giving you access to highly targeted data.)

-seoClarity's proprietary analysis methodology, Wisdom of the Crowds, will compare keywords all those domains rank for, looking for phrases you and your competitors have in common as well as those only a specific domain ranks for.
+seoClarity's proprietary analysis methodology, Wisdom of the Crowds, will look for ranking phrases you and your competitors have in common as well as those only a specific domain ranks for.
 You can also add your domain to see where you don't rank and where your competitors do to get a complete picture of your industry against your site.

 For this example, we will take a look at the associated metrics for Carmax.com and Cars.com: